mad-lab-fau/mad-gui/docs/customization.rst

 Adding plugins
 **************

-Below we explain, how you can create and inject such plugins to the GUI.
+Below we explain, how you can create and inject plugins to the GUI.
 There is always a list that describes the single steps.
 For each step, the **details are shown as soon as you click on the respective item in the list**.
+All plugins are based on our base classes of algorithms, for which you can find the documentation `here <https://mad-gui.readthedocs.io/en/latest/modules/plugins.html>`_.

 .. _implement importer:

 Load and display data of a specific system
 ##########################################

-You will have to create a plugin, an importer, which enables our GUI to load the specific type of data.
+You will have to create a plugin, an importer, which inherits from our `BaseImporter <https://mad-gui.readthedocs.io/en/latest/modules/generated/plugins/mad_gui.plugins.BaseImporter.html>`_.
+It enables our GUI to load your specific type of data.
 If you perform the steps from the list below **(click to unfold/fold the sections to see details)**, your importer will be included into the GUI as shown in `this GIF <_static/gifs/importer.gif>`_ (no need to get everything from the GIF, details are in the list below).